tomasflorian/ReversibleFunctionGraph/README.md

   5 → suite #5`) is *identifiable* rather than absent.
 So nothing gets dropped, merged away, or refused at write time for looking like noise — a query can make that call later, but only if the write kept it.
+- **G10 — depth is not pre-determined.** Every edge crosses value ↔
+  application, so no application ever points at another: a nested call is two applications side by side, never one inside the other.
+Levels are not stored anywhere, only walked — whatever depth exists emerged from what was ingested.
+  It can also grow later, in either direction, without disturbing what is already there: a further cut adds a level below, and a source that turns out to be part of something larger gains one above.
+So the bottom of a cut is something the model signals — `NOTHING`, or a cut that returns its own input — rather than something code can know in advance. `document → chapters → sections → paragraphs → sentences → words` and `source → rows → fields` are one procedure at two depths, not two procedures.

 ### Calling